 As mentioned earlier, arthritis affects the joints of your dog.
 Therefore, ensuring that your dog has enough supplements that help with maintaining the health of your dog’s borne, such as calcium, is very important.

 Seek the help of a veterinarian before buying and starting supplements on your dog.
 This is because all dogs do not have the same supplement requirements.
 Some dogs may need more supplements because of their size as compared to a dog with a smaller build, such as a poodle.

 A dog with an advanced arthritic condition may need to undergo surgery.
 However, canine arthritis surgery is typically a last resort.
 Surgery is only recommended for advanced canine arthritis cases when no other treatment has worked.
-Surgery is vital in arthritic dogs, especially if they under a lot of pain.
+Surgery is vital in arthritic dogs, especially if they are in a lot of pain.
 The type of surgery recommended depends greatly on the age of the dog as well as the severity of the dog’s condition.
-A young dog who is still growing may undergo a preventative surgery whereas a senior dog may have the affected joint removed entirely.
+A young dog who is still growing may undergo preventative surgery, whereas a senior dog may have the affected joint removed entirely.
 These surgeries should only be performed by experienced veterinarians and in well-equipped hospitals.
 And only when recommended by your Veterinarian.

 Dog arthritis can be fatal, especially among dogs that do not receive enough care.
 A dog’s arthritis can lead to a reduced lifespan of the dog.
 However, you can lengthen the life of your arthritic dog by offering high-quality care.
 Either by learning how to perform the above-mentioned care techniques or by hiring someone who is experienced in that department.
 With proper care and treatment, a dog with arthritis can lead a normal, active life.

 Some of these techniques you can learn with time as you watch your vet perform them and cut costs by performing them yourself with time.